Skip to Main Content

 Increased frequency monitoring in high risk patients

-Consider more frequent monitoring, e.g. every 1-2 weeks, where the patient has an increased risk of over-coagulation or bleeding.
+Consider more frequent monitoring, for example every 1 to 2 weeks, where the patient has an increased risk of over-coagulation or bleeding, or may have difficulties with adherence.

 Aggravating factors for over-coagulation include: